-Here’s how many paying subscribers the key global platforms have had in 2022 so far:
+Here’s how many paying subscribers the key global platforms have had in 2023 so far:

-|Number of subs in 2022, in millions|
+|Number of subs in 2023, in millions

-With Geomotiv’s TV Media software development services, you can join the conversation and break into the game of Netflix.
+This upward trend will stand firm, making streaming services one of the best industries for startups.
+In this way, entrepreneurs can unlock numerous opportunities hiding in plain sight.
+With Geomotiv’s TV Media software development services, you can join the conversation and break into the game of streaming services.

 There is no surprise that Healthcare became one of the fastest-growing industries in the world in the previous year.
 Health-related tech solutions are experiencing a push right now, even though most lavish events have been sidelined in 2021-2022.
 Booming business opportunities attract many exciting startups willing to leverage the latest advances in Healthcare software development services and technology.